 2.8.2.2.2.
-Pregridded data route converting to a different modeling domain (eg EDGAR to CMAQ ready emissions file)
+Pregridded data route for a different modeling domain

-The sequence for processing global emissions data for hemispheric CMAQ involves projecting the data from geographic (latlon) to polar stereographic coordinates, converting the inventory species to the terms required by the CMAQ chemical mechanism, and extrapolating the annual emissions to hourly estimates.
+The sequence for processing global emissions data (e.g., EDGAR, RCP and HTAP) for hemispheric CMAQ involves projecting the data from latitude-longitude projection to polar stereographic projection, converting the inventory species to the terms required by the CMAQ chemical mechanism, and extrapolating the annual emissions to hourly estimates.